TabbycatDebate/tabbycat/docs/guide/scaling.rst

 Dynos can be scaled by adding more dynos ('horizontally') or by adding faster dynos ('vertically').
 In general, horizontal scaling should be the first and most effective strategy — typically the problem with traffic is one of *concurrency* (lots of people want information all at once).
 The traffic on Tabbycat sites typically fluctuates a lot, with moments of high intensity clustering around draw releases, round advances, and the final tab release.
 As such you generally only need to scale your dynos for very short periods of time.

 In order to increase the number of dynos you first need to be using at least the **Standard 1X** level of dyno.
-While dynos higher than the **Standard 1X** level should help serve traffic faster having more dynos of is typically much more effective than using the higher level of dyno upgrades.
+While dynos higher than the **Standard 1X** level should help serve traffic faster having *more* dynos is typically more effective than having an *upgraded* or higher level of dyno.
 Upgrading beyond **Standard 1X** is generally only required if you need additional memory (as described below) or want to use auto-scaling (also described below).

-Before proceeding with this guide, a crucial step is to upgrade your existing '**Free**' dyno to a '**Hobby**'-level dyno.
-This will enable a "Metrics" tab on your Heroku dashboard that provides statistics which are crucial to understanding how your site is performing and how to improve said performance.
+At large tournaments you should always upgrade your existing '**Free**' dyno to a '**Hobby**'-level dyno.
+This upgrade is crucial as it will enable a "Metrics" tab on your Heroku dashboard that provides statistics which are crucial to understanding how your site is performing and how to improve said performance.
 In general, if you are at all unsure about how your site will perform it is a good idea to do this pre-emptively and keep an eye on it over the course of the tournament.

 .. note::